-At Dorchester Primary School we start with a recognition that children only get one childhood; it should be filled with happy memories.
-It should be a time when children develop healthy habits to protect their long term physical and mental wellbeing, and a time to build friendships that last a lifetime.
-We make sure that our children are recognised as individuals, know that they are cared for and understand the valuable contribution they make to our school and wider community.
-Our aim is that they leave us as happy, healthy, confident and well-rounded young people, ready to face the joys and challenges of their future lives.
+At Dorchester Primary School we recognise that children only get one childhood; we want it to be filled with happy memories.
+Primary school years are a time when children develop healthy habits to protect their long-term physical and mental wellbeing, and a time to build friendships that last a lifetime.
+We make sure that children here are recognised as individuals, know that they are cared for and understand the valuable contribution they make to our school and the wider community.
+Our aim is that our children grow to become happy, healthy, confident and well-rounded young people, ready to face the joys and challenges of their future lives.